 1996-2011 Associate Professor, Depts. of Ophthalmology and of Molecular Genetics and Biochemistry, University of Pittsburgh School of Medicine, Pittsburgh, PA.

-1991- current Director, Molecular Biology and Gene expression/array Module CORE Facility
+1991- current; Director, Department of Ophthalmology Molecular Biology and Gene expression/array Module CORE Facility

 Education & Training

 - University of Leeds, Leeds, England 1979, Microbiology, B.Sc.(Honors)

 - University of Leeds, Leeds, England 1983, Microbiology, Ph.D.

 - Uniformed Services University of The Health Sciences, Bethesda MD Post docotoral fellowship (1983-1986)

 - Stem cell transplantation rescued a primary open-angle glaucoma mouse model.